amerkovacevic/pickup-soccer/README.md

 - Google sign-in via Firebase Authentication.
 - Group management to organize your teams or communities.
+- Group owners can add any registered player to their rosters.
 - Game scheduling form that attaches games to groups.
 - Live views for available games and the games you have already joined.
 - Tailwind CSS design system with dark theme styling.

+Every time a player signs in, the app stores or updates a profile document in the `players` collection.
+Group owners can pick from this directory when they need to add someone to their roster.

 ## Project structure

 The React application lives in the [`app`](./app) directory:

 - `src/firebase/config.js` – Firebase initialization.
+- `src/firebase/players.js` – Helper to store player profiles in Firestore.
 - `src/context/AuthContext.jsx` – Authentication context for the app.
 - `src/hooks/useGroups.js` and `src/hooks/useGames.js` – Firestore data hooks.
+- `src/hooks/usePlayers.js` – Hook that exposes the directory of registered players.
 - `src/components/` – Layout, group, and game UI components.
 - `src/pages/` – Route-level pages for login, dashboard, groups, and games.